myndpm/open-source/libs/forms/README.md

 ## Share your Feedback

 Please share your experience and ideas!
-Impressions, sugestions, improvements, use cases are welcome at [GitHub Discussions](https://github.com/myndpm/open-source/discussions).
+Impressions, sugestions, improvements, use cases that you've implemented or your company needs, everything is welcome in the [GitHub Discussions](https://github.com/myndpm/open-source/discussions).
 As usual, please report any [Issue](https://github.com/myndpm/open-source/issues/new?labels=bug&template=bug-report.md) or request a [Feature](https://github.com/myndpm/open-source/issues/new?labels=enhancement&template=feature-request.md).